acousineau/treehouse/css_layout_techniques/notes.md

 There is also an issue with the height of elements.
 Height of header increased - the reason is the logo is contained in an H1 Element - headings by default have a top and bottom margin that NORMALIZE does NOT reset.

+Fix Issue with Anchor Tag not have full area of parent element:

+DISPLAY VALUES ARE NOT INHERITED BY THEIR CHILDREN!!!

+So you simply add display block to the anchors and take padding from their parent elements and add it to them.